-The Audit & Risk Committee is a Board appointed committee comprising a majority of non-executive Directors.
+The Audit & Risk Committee is a Board appointed committee comprising of non-executive Directors.
 Its principal responsibility is to oversee the risk management, financial reporting and auditing processes of the Society.
 It also enables the Board to assess internal controls, have an increased focus on corporate risk and to provide a forum for contact with the Society's auditors.
-The auditors are present at periodic meetings and the Chief Executive Officer is invited to attend all meetings, however the Committee can meet without Management representation.
+Both the internal and external auditors are present at periodic meetings and the Chief Executive Officer is invited to attend all meetings, however the Committee can meet without Management representation.
 The committee is chaired by Bill Hanrahan.